San Francisco’s county jail system has been closed to outside programs, including Grace Cathedral’s, by the Covid 19 pandemic.

 - Pray about it and spend some time with scripture references to jails and prisoners.

 - Consider your gifts.
-Small group facilitating, strong communication skills and compassionate listening are central to this work.
+Strong communication skills and compassionate listening are central to this work.

 - Survey your life.
 Is this a sustainable and life-giving addition at this time?